IbrahimKeshta/FaturaTask/readme.md

 ```bash
 node -v
 ```
-You should have MYSQL in you machine then you have to run the *DDL.sql* files
+You should have MYSQL in your machine then you have to run the *DDL.sql* files

 Navigate to project folder